 Though asbestos was thought to be a useful building material for many years, it poses a significant danger to humans.
-Outside of cancers, asbestos can cause serious issues like asbestosis and pleural effusions.
-If you’ve been diagnosed with an asbestos-related disease, contact us now to help pursue financial compensation.
+Outside of mesothelioma, asbestos can cause serious issues like lung cancer, asbestosis and pleural effusions.
+If you’ve been diagnosed with an asbestos-related disease, Sokolove Law may be able to help you pursue compensation.
+Do not delay — get a free case review today.

 Diseases Caused by Asbestos